1n4r1/1n4r1.github.io/_posts/2018-12-01-Enable-share-win10.md

 ## Solution
 1. Configuring share folder on virtualbox
-From <a href="https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/">this web site</a>, we can download the official Windows 10 virtualbox .ova file

-After the importing of the win10 box,
-we can configure the share folder on virtualbox console
+From <a href="https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/">this web site</a>, we can download the official Windows 10 virtualbox .ova file.
+After the importing of the win10 box, we can configure the share folder on virtualbox console
 ![placeholder](https://inar1.github.io/public/images/2018-12-05-09-49-17.png)

 2. Run windows 10